The complex heavy-quark potential in an anisotropic quark-gluon plasma -- Statics and dynamics: Introduction

-While most of the above applications have focussed on an equilibrium QGP, exploring quarkonium physics beyond the equilibrium approximation has drawn much attention during the last decade~\cite{Dumitru:2009ni,Margotta:2011ta,Du:2016wdx,Krouppa:2017jlg,Thakur:2020ifi}.
-In order to mimic the actual physical processes occurring in a heavy-ion collisions, the following anisotropic distribution function of Romatschke-Strickland form~\cite{Romatschke:2003ms,Romatschke:2004jh} is used extensively \be f_{\rm aniso}^{\rm LRF} ({\bf k})\equiv f_{\rm iso}\!\left(\frac{1}{\lambda}\sqrt{{\bf k}^2+\xi ({\bf k}\cdot {\bf n})^2}\right)\,. \ee It takes into account the rapid longitudinal expansion of the QGP, which results in momentum anisotropy in the local rest frame (LRF)~\cite{Strickland:2014pga,Berges:2020fwq}.
+Generally speaking, in the high temperature limit one can construct an effective kinetic theory which governs the time evolution of the one-particle quark/gluon distribution functions.
+An important step towards a realistic phenomenology in heavy-ion collisions can be achieved by adopting the following anisotropic distribution function of Romatschke-Strickland form~\cite{Romatschke:2003ms} \be f_{\rm aniso}^{\rm LRF} ({\bf k})\equiv f_{\rm iso}\!\left(\frac{1}{\lambda}\sqrt{{\bf k}^2+\xi ({\bf k}\cdot {\bf n})^2}\right)\, . \ee It takes into account the rapid longitudinal expansion of the QGP, and thus represents a tractable way to introduce pressure anisotropies in the local rest frame (LRF) in a kinetic theory approach~\cite{Strickland:2014pga,Berges:2020fwq}.
 In eq.~(\ref{anisodis}), $f_{\rm iso}$ is an arbitrary isotropic distribution function and the anisotropic distribution can be obtained by stretching or squeezing $f_{\rm iso}$ along the direction of anisotropy denoted by the unit vector $\bf{n}$.
 In addition, $\lambda$ is a temperature-like scale which, only in the thermal equilibrium limit, should be understood as the temperature $T$ of the system.\footnote{However, we still call $\lambda$ temperature for simplicity in the rest of the paper.} An adjustable parameter $\xi$ in the range $-1 < \xi < \infty$ is used to quantify the degree of momentum-space anisotropy

 where $k_z \equiv \bf k \cdot n$ and $\bf k_{\perp}\equiv \bf k-\bf n(k\cdot n)$ correspond to the particle momenta along and perpendicular to the direction of anisotropy, respectively.
-By assuming $\bf{n}$ to be parallel to the beam-line direction, $\xi > 0$ corresponds to a contraction of the isotropic distribution in $\bf{n}$ direction which is the case relevant to high-energy heavy-ion experiments.
+By assuming $\bf{n}$ to be parallel to the beam-line direction, $\xi > 0$ corresponds to a contraction of the isotropic distribution in the $\bf{n}$ direction, which is the case relevant to high-energy heavy-ion experiments.